Who We Are & What We Do

-The remit of this committee is to support the work of the Counci's consultants (YourLocale Ltd) and ensure the timely delivery of the Draft Plan to the Examination Stage.
+The remit of this committee is to support the work of the Council's consultants (YourLocale Ltd) and ensure the timely delivery of the Draft Plan to the Examination Stage.

 The Personnel Committee is responsible for the management of staff who work for the Council, for recruitment, conducting appraisals, handling grievance and complaints, etc.

-Comprises of The Chairman of the Council, and two Councillors.
+Comprises of The Chairman of the Council, Councillors Liggins and Cook.